abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

 \beta &\leftarrow \beta + \text{new failures since last update}
 \end{align}$$

-**Interpretation of the hyper-parameters.** That makes clear that $$\alpha$$ counts successes and $$\beta$$ counts failures.
+**Interpretation of the hyper-parameters.**
+That makes clear that $$\alpha$$ counts successes and $$\beta$$ counts failures.
-Also:
+Also, remember that

 - The mean of the Beta distribution is $$\alpha/(\alpha + \beta)$$;
 - The mode, which exists if $$\alpha,\beta > 1$$ (always true after the first update if we start at the Uniform), is $$(\alpha-1)/(\alpha+\beta-2)$$.

-After we've seen sufficiently many users, both the mean and the mode are very close to the proportion of positive outcomes (in each version A/B), which is a nice property.
+Note that after the first tens of users, both the mean and the mode become very close to the proportion of positive outcomes observed so far.

-**Randomization rule.** Finally, one can [show](https://www.evanmiller.org/bayesian-ab-testing.html#binary_ab_derivation) that, four our case,
+**Randomization rule.** Finally, one can [show](https://www.evanmiller.org/bayesian-ab-testing.html#binary_ab_derivation) that, four this Beta case,

 $$
 P(\theta_B > \theta_A) =